cooolgamer/misc-3ds-modding/Bad Translation/Home Menu/README.md

   - REGION is your region (``EU``, ``US``, ``JP``, ``KR``)
   - Language is your language in english (``English``, ``French``, ``Spanish`` etc.)
   - A path for Europe region with English language would be ``luma/titles/0004003000009802/romfs/message/EU_English/``
-- Enable game patching in luma config (hold selectr while booting)
+- Enable game patching in luma config (hold select while booting)
 - Enjoy